Ian Debiase en su estudio

 I have held exhibitions and presentations in Argentine cities such as Buenos Aires, Mar del Plata, Córdoba, Rosario, and in Athens, Greece.

-Currently, I’m working on a graphic novel about the Cordobazo of 1969, the most significant urban rebellion of the second half of the 20th century in Latin America –project winner of a Grant from the National Endowment for the Arts in 2023.
+My most recent book is The Rebellion.
+Stories of the Cordobazo (2024), a graphic novel about the most significant urban rebellion of the second half of the 20th century in Latin America, which took place in 1969 in Córdoba, Argentina.
+The project won a Grant from the National Endowment for the Arts in 2023 and was declared of Provincial Interest by the Legislature of Córdoba.